rldutch1/notes/docs/pgp.md

  	gpg --no-armor

 Use canonical text mode.
 If -t (but not --textmode) is used together with armoring and signing, this enables clearsigned messages.
-This kludge is needed for PGP compatibility; normally you would use --sign or --clearsign to selected the type of the signature.
+This kludge is needed for PGP compatibility; normally you would use --sign or --clearsign to select the type of the signature.

  	gpg -t